 So for example, you may not be covered for a root canal for the first year you have insurance — the reason they do this is because people who need a root canal need one immediately.
 If there were no waiting periods, people could very easily take advantage of insurance companies (which would then go out of business.

-An alternative (or supplement) to dental insurance is getting a discount dental plan.
-These are not insurance plans, but discount plans that can help you save up to 60% on any and all dental services.
+An alternative (or supplement) to dental insurance is to find affordable dental plan.
+This is not insurance plan, but discount plan that can help you save up to 60% on any and all dental services.
 And the annual price for the plan is often cheaper than insurance (usually under $200 a year, sometimes under $100 a year).

 So the verdict?
 It’s smarter to get some sort of dental coverage now, whether it’s insurance or a discount plan.